wantpinow/nuxt-editorjs/README.md

 # nuxt-editorjs

-This Nuxt3 module wraps `@editorjs/editorjs` and provides a single component (`<editor-js />`) for block styled text editing in Nuxt3.
+Nuxt3 components for `@editorjs/editorjs`.

 ## Installation

-- Run `yarn install nuxt-editorjs` to install from NPM.
+- Run `yarn add nuxt-editorjs` to install from NPM.
 - Add the module to your `nuxt.config.ts` file and optimise with vite:

 ```javascript